Skip to main content

 Introduction

 Running Android on an iPhone or iPad sounds appealing for gaming, testing apps, or using Android-only tools.
 But is it safe and legal?
 The answer depends on how you access Android, what you install, and whether you respect platform and app policies.
 This guide breaks down risk and legality for three main approaches—cloud streaming, remote desktop, and signed IPA runtimes—and shows practical ways to stay compliant.
-Along the way, it links to related how-tos like how to install an Android emulator on iOS (2025 guide), security-focused picks in top secure emulator options for iOS in 2025, and privacy context in the truth about emulator privacy on mobile devices.
+Along the way, it links to related how-tos like how to install an Android emulator on iOS (2025 guide), security-focused picks in most secure Android emulators for iOS, and privacy context in the truth about emulator privacy on mobile devices.

 What "Safe and Legal" Means Here